ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 Otherwise, the result of a calculation is rounded to the value, multiple of 16 ms.

+!! note "Note"
-For calculating quantiles of page loading times, using this function is more effective, and the result is more accurate than for the [quantile](#agg_function-quantile) function.
+    For calculating quantiles of page loading times, this function is more effective and accurate compared to [quantile](#agg_function-quantile).

 **Parameters**